julzaza/wildwitchherbs/_posts/2026-01-20-visionary-trance-plants-balkan-magic.md

 ### Were visionary plants in Balkan folk magic used recreationally?

-No. Historical records describe them as ritual tools used for protection, dreamwork, divination, ancestral communication, and healing—usually under restriction and ceremonial control.
+No. Historical records describe them as ritual tools used for protection, dreamwork, divination, ancestral communication, and healing; usually under restriction and ceremonial control.

 ---